Abdominal X-ray

 • Renal calculi may be visible on the 'control' study of an intravenous urogram (IVU)

-• Renal calculi may also be visible with ultrasound, or CT of the abdomen and pelvis (CT-KUB)
+• Renal calculi may also be visible with ultrasound, or CT of the Kidneys, Ureters and Bladder (CT-KUB)

 Staghorn calculus